 Students appreciate the intensive career counseling programs of the department and the personal education that they receive in the Biology program at Judson College.
 Biology majors have been extremely successful in fulfilling their career goals.
 A long-standing tradition of achievement by biology majors has paved a road for future students who attend Judson College.

 The Biology Department sponsors numerous interesting field trips, off-campus educational experiences, and fun activities.
-Biology faculty and students routinely canoe local rivers, take study trips to the Gulf Coast (Dauphin Island Sea Laboratory, Weaks Bay Nature Preserve, and Gulf Shores National Wildlife Refuge), and maintain the birding list for our local park.
+Biology faculty and students routinely canoe local rivers, take study trips to the Gulf Coast (Dauphin Island Sea Laboratory, Weeks Bay Nature Preserve, and Bon Secour National Wildlife Refuge), and maintain the birding list for our local park.

 Requirements for the Biology major and minor may be found in the Judson College Academic Catalog.